Super Eagles captain Musa gives out two million naira to Army school in Kano | Goal.com

 Super Eagles captain Musa gives out two million naira to Army school in Kano

-Nigeria and Kano Pillars forward Ahmed Musa has donated the sum of two million naira to the Army Day Secondary School in Kano for the construction of a mosque in the school premises.
+Nigeria and Kano Pillars forward Ahmed Musa has donated the sum of two million naira to the Army Day Secondary School in Kano for the construction of a mosque on the school premises.

-The philanthropic gesture was the latest of Musa’s charity to Kano residents as he currently owns a sports and fitness centre in the Northern city of Nigeria.
+The philanthropic gesture was the latest of Musa’s charity to Kano residents as he currently owns a sports and fitness centre in the northern city in Nigeria.

 The Super Eagles captain returned to Kano Pillars earlier this month after struggling to find a new club since he left Saudi Arabia club Al Nassr in October 2020.